alanb128/ha-environmental-sensors/README.md

 ## Mini-sensor

 This one is designed to be inexpensive and easy to build.
 The parts should cost around $25.
+It measures temperature and humidity, and can publish the sensor readings to Home Assistant.

 ### Hardware List